pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 That's not the end of it either.
 After taking it out of the toaster oven and about two minutes of eating this monstrosity, he leaps out of his chair *again* and comes back with a can of pineapple giggling like a madman.
 As he's dumping canned pineapple on his Pizza Roll pizza, he's all slack-jawed and looking in amazement like he's invented something revolutionary.
 He takes one bite and goes, "Duuuuude... this is gonna take over the world!!!"

 The only person who seems to have any ideas about what we're doing with all this shit we steal is the new chick, Mara.
 She's really nice.
 Maybe a little too nice for her own good.
+She greets everyone when they pass by, she tries to make small talk with randos in the Mahjong parlor to the point Jerry had to tell her to stop, and she can't bluff in poker for shit.
+If she has a good hand, she scrunches up her little nose every time.
+I'd really hate to see her in any trouble.

-"They're probably selling it, right?" she says, "Like, you know when you flush the toilet it goes into the sewer?
+"They're probably selling it, right?" she said, "Like, you know when you flush the toilet it goes into the sewer?
 There's some facility it goes to and the water gets cleaned and then farms can use it to water crops and stuff."
 Man, if recycled piss-water is being used to water crops, no wonder food these days tastes like shit.

 But even if you sell recycled sewage, I can't imagine it's really worth stealing.
 Who the hell is buying illegal sewage?
 I tried asking Mara but even she doesn't know.
 She just shrugged and said, "I'd love to know.
 Let me know if you find out, alright?"